Faith Formation for

 Dear Parent/Guardian,

-Sunday School is a bit different from other opportunities for your children.
+Children's Ministry is a bit different from other opportunities for your children.
 In a sport, you will see the progress your child makes in developing their physical skills.
 In a music program, you will see progress in their ability to play music.
-With Sunday School, it is a little harder to track progress unless you know what to look for.
-Below is our intent for providing a Sunday School program: our purpose, our goals, and some ways to see if our program is making a positive change in your child’s life.
+With Children's Ministry at ULC, it is a little harder to track progress unless you know what to look for.
+Below is our intent for providing ministry opportunities for children at ULC: our purpose, our goals, and some ways to see if our program is making a positive change in your child’s life.

 Purpose: To teach children about God, God’s story (in particular: Jesus), and how to love God and love other people.